Khanattila/KNLMeansCL/README.md

 **KNLMeansCL** is an optimized OpenCL implementation of the Non-local means de-noising algorithm.
 Every pixel is restored by the weighted average of all pixels in its search window.
 The level of averaging is determined by the filtering parameter h.

+For maximum performance the plugin should run on the GPU.
 The library is written in C/C++ and the source is available under the GNU General Public License v3.0.

 ### AviSynth(+) and VapourSynth ###